yoondoong/altStackWorkshop/README.md

 ![initial setup](images/first_setup.png)

+Fun fact: You can sign in!
+On the top right corner log in with your name.
+The app should greet you now.

 ## Create a Vue instance
-:rocket: Copy and paste this into your app.js file:
+:rocket: Copy and paste this into the end of your **app.js** file:
 ``` javascript
 var someVue = new Vue({